sCrypt-Inc/learn-scrypt-courses/en/course-01/lesson-02/chapter-07/README.md

 2. Now the **UTXO** of the contract is managed on the front-end page, and put it in the back-end management
 3. Access more wallets
 4. Increase the grid, such as 5X5
-5. Use other contract rules to implement, such as `nSequence`

 Looking forward to you building a surprising dApp